Doxuno

 FAIR PROCEDURE AND GROUNDS FOR DISMISSAL

-Any dismissal must comply with the requirements of the Labour Relations Act 66 of 1995 (LRA), specifically: (a) there must be a fair reason for dismissal — either related to the Employee's conduct, the Employee's capacity (including incapacity due to poor performance or ill health), or the Employer's operational requirements (retrenchment); and (b) a fair procedure must be followed, in accordance with Schedule 8 (Code of Good Practice: Dismissal) to the LRA.
-For dismissals based on operational requirements, the Employer shall comply with section 189 of the LRA, including the obligation to consult, consider alternatives, and pay severance pay at the rate of one week's remuneration per completed year of service under section 41 of the BCEA.
+Any dismissal must comply with the requirements of the LRA: (a) there must be a fair reason for dismissal — related to the Employee's conduct, capacity (including incapacity due to poor performance or ill health), or the Employer's operational requirements (retrenchment); and (b) a fair procedure must be followed, in accordance with Schedule 8 (Code of Good Practice: Dismissal) to the LRA.
+For dismissals based on operational requirements, the Employer shall comply with section 189 of the LRA, including consultation, consideration of alternatives, and severance pay at the rate of one (1) week's remuneration per completed year of service under section 41 of the BCEA.
 Summary dismissal for serious misconduct remains permissible following a fair disciplinary process.

 13.